37 Curious Disability Statistics That Concern All of Us

 Can your disability be denied for testing positive for THC?

-This largely depends on whether cannabis use is legal, if smoking marijuana affects the progress of your disability, and whether cannabis relieves your psychiatric problems for which you receive the benefits or worsens them (the latter is usually regarded as likely).
+This largely depends on whether cannabis use is legal in the state, how smoking marijuana affects the progress of your disability, and whether cannabis relieves your psychiatric problems for which you receive the benefits or worsens them (the latter is usually regarded as likely).

 If it’s not legal in the state, the approval chances are minimal.